Batgirl and Black Canary chase down the Chechen.

 “To stop cars, among other things!
 When we get close, throw it at the engine!
 Do not throw it in the car!”

 Abram abruptly turned a corner.
 Batgirl followed his maneuver but now was behind the sedan.
-She accelerated.
+She accelerated to catch up.

-Abram tried to cut her off, but she again sped in front of him.
-He sideswiped a parked car on the oncoming traffic side of the street.
+Abram tried to cut her off.
+She hit the gas and raced up the other side of the car.
+Abram’s attempt to hit her sideswiped a parked car on the oncoming traffic side of the street.

 “Think I got it!”
 Canary said.
 Then a capsule fell from Batgirl’s utility belt and onto the street behind them.
 A cloud of smoke burst from the capsule.